-Cheese stores sell cheese mixes grated, ready for fondue.
-Some of these mixes not only have the cheese but also the required quantity of corn starch (see previous page - The starch).
+Cheese stores sell cheese mixes, grated, ready for fondue.
+Most of these mixes not only have the cheese but also the required quantity of corn starch (see previous page - The starch).

 I tried many such mixes, and they usually result in fondues between acceptable and good, but in some cases as good if not better than fondues made with cheeses selected from good retail places.
 See Evaluation of ready made cheese mixes.

 Ready made fondues

 Unless you plan an expedition in Antartica, or on a desert island, try to avoid!
 I tried a few and they were not all that good (with a few notable exceptions).
 See Evaluation of ready made fondues.